Bayesian Image Analysis in Fourier Space: The data-driven BIFS Prior (DD-BIFS)

 \section{The data-driven BIFS Prior (DD-BIFS)}

 The standard process of generating the BIFS prior distribution described in Section \ref{methods} is based on choosing a pair of distributions to be applied as priors at each location in Fourier space (one for the modulus and the other for the argument of the complex value signal) and a set of parameter functions to define how the parameters of the distributions vary over Fourier space.
-In contrast, for the data-driven approach the parameters at each Fourier space location are estimated empirically from a database of transformed images.
-The database of images would be of high-quality and have the characteristics that are required to represent the prior specification.
+In contrast, for the data-driven approach the parameters of the priors are estimated empirically from a database of high-quality images.

-To estimate the parameters, all of the images in the database are first Fourier transformed, the data at each location in Fourier space are extracted (i.e. for all images), and the distribution parameters for that Fourier space location are estimated from that data.
-These parameter estimates are then used to define the parameters for the prior at each Fourier space location, i.e. they form the basis of the parameter functions.
-(Note that when the database is not large it may be more beneficial to fit parameter functions to the empirical data rather than use estimates generated separately at each Fourier space location.)
+To estimate the parameters, all of the images in the database are first Fourier transformed, and the distribution parameters for each Fourier space location are estimated from that data.
+These estimates then specify the parameters for the prior at each Fourier space location, i.e. in combination they form data-driven parameter functions.
+(Note that when the database is small it may be more beneficial to fit parameter functions to the empirical data rather than use the raw estimates generated separately at each Fourier space location.)